nmatzke/Matzke_R_binaries/README.md

 # Instructions

-Download the most recent version number of a package, and install manually.
+First, navigate to the most recent version number of a package, and click "Download" to download from GitHub.

+Second, install the downloaded package manually:

 - In R.app on Macs, you would click `Packages & Data -> Package Installer -> Packages Repository ("Local Binary Package" option) -> click "Install..." -> navigate to the saved binary file`.
 - From the R command line, type something like this: